 Education Preparation for Commodity Manager Jobs

-The qualifications for a commodity manager job will vary, according to the type and size of a company.
-As a general rule, most commodity managers will have a college degree and work experience.
+The qualifications for a commodity manager job will vary according to the type and size of a company, but a college degree and work experience are common requirements.

 - Associate’s Degree: Some entry-level jobs in the commodities field may be obtained with a two-year associate’s degree and related work experience.
 Continuing education is typically required for advancing to management positions.

-- Bachelor’s Degree: Most employers hiring commodity managers will require at least a four-year bachelor’s degree in an industry-related discipline such as engineering, information technology, business or mathematics.
-Senior and executive level positions typically require an advanced degree, additional work experience, or both.
+- Bachelor’s Degree: Many employers hiring commodity managers will require at least a four-year bachelor’s degree in an industry-related discipline such as engineering, information technology, business or mathematics.
+Senior- and executive-level positions typically require an advanced degree and additional work experience.

-- Master’s Degree: Certain commodity manager positions may require advanced degrees, such as a Master of Science in Supply Chain Management or a Master’s in Business Administration (MBA).
-These advanced degrees typically take an additional one to two years beyond the bachelor’s level, and may expand your career opportunities.
+- Master’s Degree: Certain commodity manager positions may require advanced degrees, such as a Master of Science in Supply Chain Management or a Master of Business Administration (MBA).
+These graduate degrees typically take an additional one to two years beyond the bachelor’s level, and may expand your career opportunities.

 Training, Other Qualifications and Advancement